This post may contain affiliate links. Check out my Disclosure Policy for more information.

 Step #2: Create your zero based budget.

 This is my favorite part when I first start working with clients.
 Everyone’s situation is difference, but a simple template can work for everyone.
 At the most basic level, a budget should have a spot for you to track your income and expenses.
 That is the most important aspects to any budget.
 If you subscribe to my newsletter, you will get a free budget template and expense tracker!
 Based on your pay periods and what works best for you, you will need to create your weekly, pay period, or monthly budget.
 I personally use a monthly budget.
+I now have my Google sheets budget template available for you to use!

 The only difference from a budget to a zero based budget is that at the end of your budgeting period, you will have zero dollars remaining, or your income and expenses will be the same amount.
 The key with a zero based budget is that you are telling every penny where to go.
 This includes savings, paying off debt, or building sinking funds.
 This doesn’t mean that you are frivolously spending every penny.